Cordon sanitaire (politics): Latvia

-In Latvia the Latvian Russian Union, For Stability! and Social Democratic Party "Harmony" have been excluded from participation in ruling coalitions at a national level.
+In Latvia, the Latvian Russian Union, For Stability! and Social Democratic Party "Harmony" have been excluded from participation in ruling coalitions at a national level.
 The cordon against the Harmony party remains up to this day.

 Lithuania

 In Lithuania, the Communist Party of Lithuania (CPSU) was not a party with which other parties would cooperate on the national level.
-The situation would exist from March 1990 to August 1991, when CPL (CPSU) was banned.
+The situation would exist from March 1990 to August 1991, when the CPL (CPSU) was banned.
 A similar cordon was in place between 2002 and 2006, when all other parties refused to cooperate with the Liberal Democratic Party in the Seimas and municipal councils.
 Another similar cordon existed against the Way of Courage between 2012 and 2016.

 Netherlands

 In the Netherlands, a parliamentary cordon sanitaire was put around the Centre Party (Centrumpartij, CP) and later on the Centre Democrats (Centrumdemocraten, CD), ostracising their leader Hans Janmaat.
 During the 2010 Cabinet formation, Geert Wilders' Party for Freedom (Partij voor de Vrijheid, PVV) charged other parties of plotting a cordon sanitaire; however, there never was any agreement between the other parties on ignoring the PVV.
 Indeed, the PVV was floated several times as a potential coalition member by several informateurs throughout the government formation process, and the final minority coalition under Mark Rutte between Rutte's People's Party for Freedom and Democracy (VVD) and the Christian Democratic Appeal received parliamentary support by the PVV.
 The coalition collapsed after PVV withdrew its support in 2012.
 Since then, all major parties refuse to cooperate with PVV.
 Since the split of the Forum for Democracy in 2020, all major parties but PVV also refuse to cooperate with FvD.

-The cordon sanitaire against the PVV ended after the 2023 Dutch general election, when the VVD offered external support to a prospective PVV government.
+The cordon sanitaire against the PVV ended after the 2023 Dutch general election, when the VVD, New Social Contract (NSC), and Farmer-Citizen Movement (BBB) formed a government with PVV.